spliff1/metaGrabber/readme.md

 - Rename config.example.ini to config.ini.
 - Update config.ini with your database connection details.

-Then, you should rename config.example.ini to config.ini.
-You're also gonna need a database with the following:

 ## Building
 To build the app, run **make**, then execute it with **./main**.